gary-archer/oauth.tokenhandler.docker/README.md

 ## Overview

-An API that issues SameSite cookies for SPAs as part of a `Back End for Front End` solution
+An API that issues SameSite cookies for SPAs as part of a `Back End for Front End` solution.\

-## Goals
+Used by the [Final SPA](https://github.com/gary-archer/oauth.websample.final) to improve security, reliability and to simplify SPA code.

-- Separate Web and API concerns, to provide the best [Web Architecture](https://authguidance.com/2017/09/08/goal-1-requirements/) options.
+## Coding Goal

-- Keep options open about using access tokens in the browser, which can enable some UI composition scenarios.
+- Separate Web and API concerns, to provide the best [Web Architecture](https://authguidance.com/2017/09/08/goal-1-requirements/) options

 ## Local PC Solution